 The Laxton Family

 Laxton Brothers Limited, the renowned Bedford nurserymen, went into liquidation in 1957 and is now only a distant memory.
-Apples, plums, the Laxton brothers, and their father, Thomas Laxton, however, left a lasting legacy of many new varieties of strawberries, apples, plums, potatoes, peas and roses, earning their place in horticultural history.
+The Laxton brothers, Edward and William, and their father, Thomas Laxton, however, left a lasting legacy of many new varieties of strawberries, apples, plums, potatoes, peas and roses, earning their place in horticultural history.
 They also left their mark on the face of Putnoe and Goldington.
 When their firm was wound-up, it released a large amount of land for housing development and education (what is now Goldington Academy and the University).
 Much of the course of Polhill Avenue follows the boundary of their ‘Tollgate Nursery’.

 The story of Laxton Brothers Limited starts with Thomas Laxton (1830-1893).
 Thomas was born in 1830 in the village of Tinwell, Rutland, the son of Ann and Thomas, a tailor.
 On leaving school, Thomas was a clerk for Mr. James Atter, a solicitor, of Stamford.
 He subsequently read Law in London, and returned to St. Mary’s Hill, Stamford, where he set up practice as a solicitor.
 He developed a passion for horticulture, initially as a hobby, and began experimenting as a plant breeder during the 1850s and became chairman of the Stamford Horticultural Society.